 Hence it is rather unfortunate that only a dismal 8% of Singaporean family-run businesses reported that they had robust succession planning procedures in place.

-With a positive outlook in business growth in 2019 for family-owned enterprises and with an ageing population factored in, it is clear that succession planning is another issue that we can expect to be hotly discussed in 2019.
+With a positive outlook for business growth in 2019 for family-owned enterprises and with an aging population factored in, it is clear that succession planning is another issue that we can expect to be hotly discussed in 2019.

-A robust succession plan is crucial to ensure stability in an organization that is looking to remain profitable on the long-term.
+A robust succession plan is crucial to ensure stability in an organization that is looking to remain profitable in the long term.
 Speaking from real-life experience, a Malaysia-based HR director, told us that his company was facing the incredibly real prospect of financial ruin as a result of poor succession planning.